scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

-You summon a crow with obsidian feathers capable of cutting through flesh and armor, targeting a creature in range you can see.
-The target makes a Dexterity sav against your spellcasting, on failure they take 1 wound in damage.
-On a critical their armor is reduced by 1 die, lasting until repair.
+You summon a crow with obsidian feathers capable of cutting through flesh and armor.
+The crow flies through a creature in range you can see.
+Make a spellcasting roll against the creatures dexterity save.
+On success they take 1 wound in death damage.
+On a critical the creatures armor provides 1 less defense die until repaired.
 Armor that no longer provides a defense bonus is destroyed.

 Add a wound die for every level above 1st.